 - Other software on the machine that is using available CPU and memory.

-If you are running LinkFixer Advanced on a virtual machine, here are some things that might be effecting your processing speed:
+If you are running LinkFixer Advanced on a virtual machine, here are some things that might be affecting your processing speed:

 - The type (brand) of virtual machine you are using